-While tortoise won’t show any significant physical changes like mammals do during pregnancy, you can still check a major physical change to identify whether your turtle is pregnant or not.
+While tortoises won’t show any significant physical changes like mammals do during pregnancy, you can still check a major physical change to identify whether your turtle is pregnant or not.
 This process is called the ‘Palpate Technique.”

-Here takes a look at the pregnancy checking technique:
+Here takes a look at the pregnancy-checking technique:

 - Lift your turtle gently.